Ikiza: Assessment of the violence as a genocide

 There is a no academic consensus as to whether the Ikiza constituted a genocide, a "selective genocide", a "double genocide", or simply extensive ethnic cleansing.
 Many prefer to describe what happened as a "massacre".
-International lawyer William J. Butler and international studies scholar George Obiozor concluded that "genocidal acts occurred in Burundi and the victims were mainly Hutus".
+International law practitioner William J. Butler and international studies scholar George Obiozor concluded that "genocidal acts occurred in Burundi and the victims were mainly Hutus".
 Historian Jean-Pierre Chretien characterised the Ikiza as "a veritable genocide of Hutu elites".
 Sociologist Leo Kuper considered it a genocide, as did historian Alison Des Forges.
 Lemarchand described the event as a "selective genocide" and "partial genocide", stressing the targeting of educated persons among the wider Hutu population.
 Sociologist Irving Louis Horowitz criticised Lemarchand's use of the former phrase, saying "the use of such terms as selective genocide, like cultural genocide, is an essentially emotive effort to lay claim to the special character of mass murder, perhaps to heighten the sense of horrors these often neglected people have experienced."
 Scholars who have focused on the 1994 Rwandan genocide have tended to minimise the 1972 events in Burundi.
 Academics Scott Straus and David Leonard refer to them as "organised massacres" instead of genocide.
 Policy analyst David Rieff wrote that the targeting of Hutus based on education status meant that the killings qualified under international law as genocide.
 Historian Timothy J. Stapleton also believed that the Ikiza satisfied international standards for qualification as genocide.
 In 1985 the UN retroactively labeled the 1972 killings as genocide.

 While most academic discussions about the use of the term genocide in relation to the 1972 events in Burundi involve the mass killing of Hutus by Tutsis, Chretien and historian Jean-François Dupaquier considered the anti-Tutsi activities of the Hutu rebels as evidence of a projet génocidaire which never came to fruition.
 As part of their case for this conclusion, Chretien and Dupaquier cited the alleged existence of pamphlets distributed by the rebels with explicit calls to commit genocide against Tutsis.
 No original copies of these documents are known to exist, though the two historians cited a book by Marc Manirakiza, an opponent of Micombero's regime who claimed to have reproduced these tracts in their near entirety in his work.
 Lemarchand rejected the historical authenticity of the documents and criticised Chretien's and Dupaquier's hypothesis as "uncritically endorsing the official version of the Burundi authorities at the time" and not supported by empirical data.